Motivic integration and Milnor fiber: Motivic Milnor fiber

-\begin{rem} The $\mu_2$-action on $\mdl X_{m}^{1}$ considered here (also see Remark~\ref{first:theta}) is in general different from the one in \cite{Fseries}, where it is simply induced by $t \efun -t$ for $m$ even.
+\begin{rem} The $\mu_2$-action on $\mdl X_{m}^{1}$ considered here is in general different from the one in \cite{Fseries}, where it is simply induced by $t \efun -t$ for $m$ even.
 For instance, suppose that $X$ is the affine line, $f$ is the square function, and $z = 0$, then the $\mu_2$-action given by $\Xi$ on